-BAJI’s current programs and activities include:
+BAJI’s strategic programs and activities include:

-3) The Black Immigration Network (BIN) is a national network of African American-led and black immigrant-led organizations dedicated to increasing the understanding between African American and black immigrant communities; supporting member groups through training and technical assistance; organizing spaces for the sharing or organizing and community education strategies; coordinating national and regional campaigns to effect policy changes that benefit black immigrants and African Americans; coordinating national advocacy work with other immigrants rights organizations and networks, faith-based groups, racial justice groups and civil rights organizations.
+- The Black Immigration Network (BIN) is a national network of African American-led and black immigrant-led organizations dedicated to increasing the understanding between African American and black immigrant communities; supporting member groups through training and technical assistance; organizing spaces for the sharing or organizing and community education strategies; coordinating national and regional campaigns to effect policy changes that benefit black immigrants and African Americans; coordinating national advocacy work with other immigrants rights organizations and networks, faith-based groups, racial justice groups and civil rights organizations.

 - Technical Assistance and Training (TAT) Program: BAJI Staff provides services to community organizers and leaders in framing immigrant rights as a racial justice and economic justice issues; developing organizing strategies, programs and events to reach African American and immigrant audiences; addressing myths and stereotypes that African American and immigrants hold about each other; and developing tailored curricula and training.

 - The Communications And Media Education on Race in America (CAMERA) Program: produces original content and materials, and utilizes existing printed and audiovisual educational materials on race, racism, immigration and related issues, primarily targeting Black immigrants and African American communities.
 The program also arranges radio and television interviews, as well as articles and op-ed placements in national and local mainstream, African American, ethnic and alternative media.
 In addition, the program utilizes social media (Facebook, Twitter, YouTube, etc.) and blogging to popularize BAJI perspectives on race, immigration and globalization.
 BAJI also hosts press conferences, teleconferences and briefings for journalists.